Little Joe (electric locomotive): Brazil

 These were the most powerful electric locomotives in the country.
-On this railway, the locomotive of number 6454 gained the title "Engenheiro Jayme Cintra" - a tribute for an important person of the Paulista Railway history: he was the responsible for electrification of the main Brazilian railway of that season.
+On this railway, #6454 gained the title "Engenheiro Jayme Cintra" - a tribute for an important person of the Paulista Railway history: he was the responsible for electrification of the main Brazilian railway of that season.

 They continued to operate until 1999, becoming the last units of their class in revenue service.
 It was at this point that FEPASA was privatized, and electric operation was ended.